Haunted Attractions in Dublin

 The Hellfire Club

-The Hellfire club was a group of the young wealthy men of Dublin, that came together to drink, gamble, hire prostitutes, torture animals and even do a bit of Satan worshipping.
+The Hellfire Club were a group of the young wealthy men of Dublin, that came together to drink, gamble, hire prostitutes, torture animals and even do a bit of Satan worshipping.
 There are countless stories about what more went on at the Hellfire Club, but all we know for sure is that they’re cruel.
 Hidden in Dublin’s mountains, the ruins of The Hellfire Club are located, which nowadays can be visited by taking a guided tour.

 The Shelbourne Hotel